bcigdemoglu/medvisor/medvisor/README.md

-App Engine Java Guestbook
+App Engine Java Medvisor
-Copyright (C) 2010-2012 Google Inc.

-## Sample guestbook for use with App Engine Java.
+## You medical advisor website

 Requires [Apache Maven](http://maven.apache.org) 3.1 or greater, and JDK 7+ in order to run.